 What Counts as Business Mileage?

-Business miles are those journeys travelled which are necessary for work reasons (you cannot claim for personal mileage).
+Business miles are those journeys travelled which are necessary for work reasons (you cannot claim for personal mileage or your ordinary commute).
 That’s occasions such as when you or an employee goes to see a client, supplier or have to work from a temporary workplace.

 Keeping Business Mileage Records